IORoot/HouseQuests_wiki/docs/Features/excluding.md

 Click on any marker on the map and see the house details in the right drawer, that opens.
 At the top of the `Property` tab, the first button is the `Exclude` one.
 Click that and the marker will be removed.

 Behind the scenes, you're adding the property ID to a long list.
-That long list is then checked whenever the map is updated and makes sure that property isn't included.
+That long list is then checked whenever the map is updated and makes sure that the property isn't included.

 ## 🆔 Excluded IDs panel

 `Left Drawer > Preferences > Excluded IDs`

-OK, you've just accidently removed a property that you didn't want to.
+OK, you've just accidentally removed a property that you didn't want to.
 How do you get it back?

-Head over to the left drawer (click the green cog icon in top left corner) and visit the `preferences` tab.
+Head over to the left drawer (click the green cog icon in the top left corner) and visit the `preferences` tab.
 There you can see the `Excluded IDs` panel that lists all of the properties you've excluded.
 It's a scrollable list, so hover over the list and use the mouse wheel to scroll up/down.

 This panel has a few features to control your list.